Hamish Woodward

 In this article, we’ll take a closer look at the incident that ended Tyson Kidd’s career, and examine the impact it had on both wrestlers and the wrestling industry as a whole.

-However, Kidd was in bad shape.
+This move was not known to injure any wrestlers before, and was considered incredibly safe.
+Joe had used it to win multiple championships in the past, including twice to win the NXT Championship.
+However, Kidd was in bad shape as soon as his shoulders hit the ground.
 Upon impact, Tyson Kidd broke his neck and suffered from a spinal concussion, with his vision going bright white and losing all movement in his body.

-He was temporarily paralysed, and could not move a muscle in the ring.
+He was temporarily paralyzed, and could not move a muscle in the ring.
 This was his last match ever, as Tyson Kidd was forced to retire immediately, or else risk total paralysis, or even death.
+Tyson Kidd’s injury was one of the worst ever seen in a WWE ring, and he was very lucky to be alive.

 “I remember everything very vividly, yeah.
 Yeah, I lost feeling for about five seconds.
 Every head-to-toe scary time, stand still.
 Dude, you just sit there like in no control whatsoever.
 It’s not it wasn’t in my control, I was at a higher power, I was at somebody’s mercy just sitting there.